-We generate almost all of our revenue from the Connected Solutions BU in U.S. Dollars and all of our revenue from the MVNO BU in Chinese Rmb Yuan.
+We generate almost all of our revenue from the Connected Solutions BU in U.S. Dollars.
 The majority of our general and administrative expenses are in Chinese Rmb Yuan and Indian Rupees.
 We paid for our costs of good in either US Dollars or Chinese Rmb Yuan depending on the source of the materials and components.
 For accounting purposes, non-US Dollars balance sheet items are converted to US Dollars at the mean exchange rate as of the date of the balance sheet, and non-US Dollars income and expense items are converted to US Dollars at the average exchange rate for the period of the reporting.
 We do not consider the risk from exchange rate fluctuations to be material for our results of operations, as during the year ended December 31, 2022, these foreign exchange fluctuations represented 2.7% of our revenues.
 However, the portion of our business conducted in other currencies could increase in the future, which could expand our exposure to losses arising from exchange rate fluctuations.
 We have not hedged currency exchange risks associated with our expenses.